PMP Certification Salary Impact

 United Airlines, Verizon, and Cisco Careers are among the dozens of employers recruiting residents of the Windy City for their 275+ open project management positions, with salaries estimated to be between $80,000 and $115,200.

 Need to get PMP Certified to qualify?
-Find PMP Certification Training in Chicago
+Find a PMP Certification Boot Camp in Chicago

 In Houston, Hewlett Packard, KBR, and The Taligens Group are among the employers seeking candidates to fill more than 225 positions with salaries up to and exceeding $150,000.